 Middle School: Student dress is directly related to the pride that students take in their membership of our AIS-R community and the seriousness with which they take their studies.
 Students are expected to take an Eagle pride in their appearance and communicate their respect for our host country, our school, our community and their commitment to learning through their adherence to the AIS-R dress code.
 It is our goal at AIS-R to provide our students with a productive and positive learning environment and to minimize disruptions and distractions.
-Please refer to the Middle School Handbook (HERE on page 19) for review dress code expectations.
+Please refer to the Middle School Handbook (HERE) for review dress code expectations.

 Technology Requirements at Home

 At AIS-R, we believe that technology provides essential learning tools for students and teachers.
 We have a rich and cutting-edge technology program for all students from Kindergarten to Grade 12.
 Our wireless network covers the entire campus, allowing our community of learners access to the internet anytime and everywhere.
 Through our 1:World initiative, all students in Grades 3 to 12 use their personal devices as a required part of their learning day; with Grades 3-7 using iPads and Grades 8-12 using laptops.